doughahn/doughahn.io/projects/content-strategist/heritage-content-strategy.md

 ![Sample of a Heritage content audit](/heritage-audit-sample.webp)

-I then synthesized these responses to find out what areas of the site bothered the team the most, and which — according to SMEs and business stakeholders — needed updating first.
-As before, this drove business value and created positive value throughout the project life cycle.
+I then synthesized these responses to find out the areas of the site that bothered the team the most, and which—according to SME&rsquo;s and business stakeholders—needed updating first.
+As before, this drove business value and created a positive touchstone throughout the project life cycle.

 #### User Testing

-Finally, I established user testing with a third-party agency to better understand how the brand was viewed.
+Finally, I established user testing with a third-party agency to establish an vidence-based understanding of how the brand was viewed.
 This not only helped guide our ultimate strategy but discovered UX issues like hard-to-find contact forms.
-We also uncovered a mission-critical flaw in the brand's online shopping experience that trapped users in a section of the site and was leading to abandoned carts.
+We also uncovered a significant flaw in the brand&rsquo;s online shopping experience that trapped users in a section of the site and was leading to abandoned carts.
 Fixing this was a simple task that led to improved sales.

 ![A sample of UX testing information presented to the team](/heritage-audit-results.webp)